-- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.
+- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 - There are lots of treatments that can improve symptoms.

-Irritable Bowel Syndrome (IBS) is the most common gastrointestinal (digestive) disorder in the U.S. According to research studies, nearly 22-35.5% of teens and adolescents have symptoms of IBS, which is similar to the amount of adults who are affected.
+Irritable Bowel Syndrome (IBS) is the most common gastrointestinal (digestive) disorder in the U.S. According to research studies, nearly 22-35.5% of adolescents have symptoms of IBS.

 What is Irritable Bowel Syndrome (IBS)?

 IBS is defined by a cluster of symptoms of abdominal pain occurring with a change in stooling pattern.
+“Stooling” and “having a bowel movement” are other ways of saying pooping.
 IBS is a condition that involves increased sensitivity of the gut and affects how the muscles in the intestines tighten.
 It is believed that the contractions may be too fast (causing diarrhea), slow (causing constipation), or go back and forth between both.
 That’s why it is called “irritable” bowel syndrome.

 Symptoms may include: